moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 Note that to obtain a readable price, you must account for the decimals of the price feed, which is available with the `decimals()` method.
 So in this example, where the price feed returned a value of `5230364122303`, the decimal point will need to moved eight places, which corresponds to a Bitcoin price of `$52,303.64` at the time of writing.

-## Launching Price Feeds on Your Own EVM ContainerChain {: #launching-price-feeds-on-your-own-evm-containerchain }
+## Launching Price Feeds on Your Own EVM Appchain {: #launching-price-feeds-on-your-own-evm-appchain }

-It's easy to launch price feeds on your Tanssi EVM ContainerChain!
-The following sections will walk through the process of launching a variety of price feeds on your Tanssi EVM ContainerChain.
+It's easy to launch price feeds on your Tanssi EVM Appchain!
+The following sections will walk through the process of launching a variety of price feeds on your Tanssi EVM Appchain.
 This process can be followed for SnapChains and dedicated AppChains on the Tanssi Dancebox TestNet.
 Please be advised that these instructions are for demonstration purposes only, and it's highly recommended that you [contact the Phala Team](https://dashboard.phala.network/){target=\_blank} for assistance in any production scenarios.

 ### Setup {: #setup }